-Lili Abigail Gulbet lives in Budapest.
-There is an intersection between her work and her artistic process.
-She’s a mental health counselor who uses somatic therapy techniques to help her clients transform their trauma experiences.
-As a gestural artist, she integrates these body therapy practices into her creative process to heal her traumas and release tension from her body.
-She calls her artworks “emotional patches” which are somatic images of the transformation of her emotions.
-These somatic images capture the building blocks of the embodied subjective experience: thoughts, feelings, five senses, movements, and body sensations.
+Budapest-based artist Lili Abigel Gulbert is exploring the transformative power of gestures.
+She integrates somatic therapy techniques into her action-oriented artistic process to heal trauma reactions and relieve tension in her body.
+She calls her artworks Emotional Patches.
+These dynamic line arts are the somatic images of the transformation of her emotions.
+Her expressions capture the building blocks of the embodied subjective experience: thoughts, feelings, five senses, movements, and body sensations.
 Her extremely intense and quick gestures follow the inner organic healing process and express those dynamics.
-What is unique in her procedure: her eyes are closed, and her body sensations guide her arms virtuously.
+Each line conveys a body sensation.
+Each material represents an element of the experience.
+In her line art, the transformation of the felt sense can be clearly traced; as the spasms of pain transform into energetic movements, the chaos of darkness is replaced by the free dance of vibrant colors that bring relief.
+What is unique in her expressive work: her eyes are closed, and her body sensations guide her arms virtuously.

 Lili obtained a Master of Arts degree in Architecture at the University of Pécs in Hungary in 2006.
 She was a lead designer at an international architecture firm for seven years, then she burned out and changed carrier.
 Her instincts led her to the field of body-oriented psychology.
 Currently, she works as a Mental Health Counselor in Budapest.

 Her artistic work is inspired by the phenomena of collective and individual trauma, which she experiences daily during her personal and professional life.

 Till 2023 she incubated her expressive art practice, so she didn’t accept exhibition invitations.
 Now she is ready.